riv-dev/image_alter/README.md

 # Image Alter!
 A chrome extension that allows direct editing of ALT attribute on image tags.
-- Highlights images that have no ALT defined in red
-- Highlights images that have ALT defined in blue
 - Click on an image to edit the ALT attribute
+- Red outline around images that have no ALT defined
+- Blue outline around iamges that have ALT defined

 ## Installing the Chrome Extension
 Download the most recent code from github